Head of Fashion Research

 Academic and professional qualifications

-My research is practice-led, developing and testing collaborative models for sustainable craft practices through field research in India.
-I have collaborated with HEI’s, NGO’s and individual crafts workers in India, in a series of projects that have built incrementally and contributed to social and economic impacts on the crafts workers of India and Thailand.
+My research is often practice-led, developing and testing collaborative models for sustainable craft practices through field research in South East Asia.
+I have collaborated with the British Council, HEI’s, NGO’s and individual crafts workers in India, in a series of projects that have built incrementally and contributed to social and economic impacts on the crafts workers of India and Thailand.
 These projects are primarily disseminated through public exhibition, both nationally and internationally.

 I was previously employed within Manchester School of Art, where I was the Principal Lecturer for International Development, and prior to that I was Programme Leader for the BA (Hons) Fashion course for almost 20 years.
 I have been a practicing designer since graduating from Newcastle Polytechnic in 1981.